Czech central bank raises key rate by 25bps to 0.5%

 The launch of monetary tightening in Central Europe shows how global inflationary pressures – partly caused by input bottlenecks – together with the fast recovery in the region from the pandemic are sparking fears that this could set off an inflationary spiral.

-The Czech central bank raised the two-week repo rate by 25 basis points to 0.5% and the Lombard rate by 25 basis points to 1.25%, leaving the discount rate unchanged.
+The Czech central bank (CNB) raised the two-week repo rate by 25 basis points to 0.5% and the Lombard rate by 25 basis points to 1.25%, leaving the discount rate unchanged.
 It was the first change in the rates since a 50bps cut in May 2020, and the first rise since February 2020.

+"It is possible that we will hike rates at every next monetary policy meeting, which will bring us to the level projected by the forecast...But I do not say that this will be the case.
+And I hope it will not be necessary," said CNB Governor Jiri Rusnok said.

+"The CNB has sent a signal that it needs to pull the brakes slightly due to its concerns about increasing inflation.
+Although this is to some extent caused by issues in production and transport and thus inflation is not driven just by rising demand, some signs of overheating in the domestic economy can be seen, despite the pandemic," said Jakub Seidler, chief economist at the Czech Banking Association.

+"It is rather a demonstration of the willingness to tame inflation even under very uncertain conditions and thus anchor inflation expectations not only on the market but also among consumers and ease their fears of high inflation," Raiffeisenbank's chief economist Helena Horska said.

 Capital Economics predicts the Hungarian central bank – which raised the base rate by 30 basis points to 0.9% – to make 60 basis points of raises by March.
-Forward rate agreements (FRA) on the interbank market suggest that the markets are pricing in a 25bp hike in one month, a 50bp increase in three months and 90bp in 6 months.
+Forward rate agreements (FRA) on the interbank market suggest that the markets are pricing in a 25bp hike in one month, a 50bp increase in three months and 90bp in six months.

 Analysts predict the Czech central bank will make two more rate rises this year.